arus23/arus23.github.io/_pages/about.md

 Apart from this, I have research and technical writing experience in the field of Machine Learning and Deep Learning with an emphasis on AI Ethics under the mentorship of Prof. Dr. Sebastian Vollmer as a former member of his [Data Science and its Applications (DSA)](https://sebastian.vollmer.ms/) group.

+## :page_with_curl: Master Thesis

+My Master Thesis "Leveraging Multimodal Environmental Cues for Human-Robot Interaction" was focused on developing multimodal systems for intelligent social robots.
+To this end, I developed an audio-visual system that used environmental cues to provide context to the robot.
+The work involved developing an audio classification and simultaneous object detection system.
+Furthermore, modalities such as scene-text detection and and human activity recogntion were integrated into the multimodal sytem.
+These capabilities were implemented on the humanoid AMECA robot EMAH at the [Robotics Research Labs](https://rrlab.cs.rptu.de/) Kaiserslautern.
+The integration of this system allowed EMAH to perceive and interpret her environment more holistically, mimicking humanlike understanding and responses.
+My work was supervised by Dr. Sarwar Paplu and Prof. Dr. Karsten Berns.

 ## 😸 Other Interests

 When I'm not being a techie, I enjoy cooking, reading, gardening and crocheting.
 I also enjoy travelling and experiencing different cultures of the world.